 With most of my days spending time obsessively fearing if a strand of hair touched a countertop in the kitchen and feeling tired of overthinking about it— I just couldn’t do my hobbies as usual.
 I couldn’t do anything relating to passions.
 And cinema was one of those passions affected.

 I started asking myself “How am I progressing as a film buff if I can’t even watch a movie without being distracted by the strict routines and germs?”
 Even that shallow question burnt me out with insecurity!

-When it was the end of the year, it was the unofficial time to show off your Letterboxd lists to other filmaholics alike, like that business card scene in American Psycho.
+When it was the end of the year, it was the unofficial time to show off your Letterboxd lists to other filmaholics alike, as in that business card scene in American Psycho.
 Lists of what you watched and rewatched during the year.
-I was part of a film enthusiast group on Facebook (it’s a film group too but we do discuss serious stuff).
+I was part of a film enthusiast group on Facebook.

 Anxiety was buzzing.
 Only 24 new films throughout a dead-ball year?
 All because I was spending too much time in germaphobic obsession?
 I was sweating like Patrick Bateman.
-Yes, it’s such a shallow problem to feel anxious about and the whole list thing is laughably pretentious, but that’s how much I love about films (long story).
-I just kept shaming myself for obsessing over minuscule details over unsprayed parts of my bedroom and bathroom instead of obsessing over films.
+Yes, it’s such a shallow problem to feel anxious about and the whole list thing is laughably pretentious.
+But that’s how much I love films (long story).
+I just kept shaming myself for obsessing over minuscule details.
+I over unsprayed parts of my bedroom and bathroom instead of obsessing over films.

 Opening Up About the Real Problem